acrackintheice/projetos-spring-backend/README.md

   * Spring Controllers
   * Database Access using Hibernate.

-Some new functionalities such as:
+Some functionalities that may be added in the future are:
   * Authentication and Autorization using Spring Security
   * Web Pages for the front-end
   * maybe some other things.